Please provide your zip code to see plans in your area.

 The details of the MAGI calculation are outlined here.
 For most enrollees, it’s the same as their adjusted gross income (AGI) from Form 1040.
 But there are three things that have to be added to AGI to get MAGI under the ACA.
 If you have them, you must add in these amounts:

-For Medicaid eligibility, some expenses can be subtracted, including scholarships and grants used for education, and certain American Indian/Native American income.
-Income received as a lump sum is only counted as income in the month it’s received when determining eligibility for Medicaid (whereas it would be counted as part of an enrollee’s annual income for determining eligibility for premium subsidies).
+Income received as a lump sum is only counted as income in the month it’s received when determining eligibility for Medicaid (whereas it would be counted as part of an enrollee’s annual income for determining eligibility for premium subsidies), although there’s an exception for lottery and gambling winnings of $80,000 or more — those amounts can be counted as income spread out across up to 120 months.

 If you receive premium subsidies throughout the year (paid to your insurer on your behalf) based on your projected MAGI, the amount has to be reconciled on your tax return based on your actual MAGI for the year.
 But there’s no after-the-fact reconciliation process for Medicaid or cost-sharing reductions.